LiamLlamazares/math_blog/_posts/2023-01-29-PDE-1-Fourier.md

 </div>

-It is now possible to prove as with the euclidean case that
+It is now possible to prove, as with the Euclidean case, that

 <div>